Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Update_NCN_BIOS_TPM_State.md

 1. (`ncn-mw#`) Enable the TPM state if it is `Disabled`.

-    If the the previous step showed that TPM was `Disabled`, then `Enable` it with the following request.
+    If the previous step showed that TPM was `Disabled`, then `Enable` it with the following request.

     ```bash
     cray scsd bmc bios update tpmstate $XNAME_BMC --future Enabled